- A 3.5 GPA or better

 Applications will be reviewed by the Selection Committee.
 Selected applicants will be scheduled for interviews.
 Applications are only accepted in the Fall.

 Note about Recommendations: Your application requires two confidential letters of recommendation from faculty members.
 One letter must be from your prospective Faculty Mentor (or Professional Mentor if you are working with an on-campus staff member or off-campus mentor).
 Choose recommenders wisely; the best recommendations are those that come from people who know your academic work and potential well, and who are familiar with your proposed project.
-Please direct your recommenders to use the Recommendation form available online, which must be sent to email@example.com by the due date listed above.
-Questions about the recommendation process may be directed to the team at the email address above.
+Please direct your recommenders to use the Recommendation form by the due date listed above.
+Questions about the recommendation process may be directed to the team at email@example.com.